jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 |

 ..
 Important:: What you are doing here, is enabling TLS on the backend connection to the Origin Server of the AWS pool.
-This will fail as the Server is not expecting TLS which will effectively cause the monitors to fail and take down the AWS pool and allow us to test the Azure failover as if the AWS server itself was failing.
+This WILL FAIL, as the Server is not expecting TLS which will effectively cause the monitors to fail.
+This will take down the AWS pool and allow us to test the Azure failover as if the AWS workload itself was failing.

 **Check it out....**